Groscheri/csrf-seminar/peer-reviews/Group 12/review.md

 ===

-The abstract and introduction is very hastly done.
+The abstract and introduction is very hastily done.
 It is hard to get a grip about the report at first.
 Might have to flesh it out a bit and make it easier to grasp.